IgnaciaHerrera/Capstone/IIT414W_W10Mon_PairReviewWorksheet.md

 What is one thing they did better than you did?

-> Their justification for using Brier Score in Section 2 is extremely clear and perfectly ties calibration properties back to real-world strategist trust.
+> Their justification for using Brier Score in Section 2 is  clear and perfectly ties calibration properties back to real strategist trust.

 ---

 ## After the Exchange

-The reviewed team writes the critique they received into their own `framing.md` Section 8 by 16:00.
+Team writes the critique they received into their own `framing.md` Section 8 by 16:00.
 The reviewing team's worksheet is for their own records — keep it as a learning artifact.

 Instructor records pair review participation in the session log.
 Pairs that visibly went through the questions vs pairs that just chatted will be visible from the artifact (the critique-received section).